 You could use the following column headers in your file: Product title, SKU, Description, Price, Discount price, Product URL, Button label, Image 1, Image 2, and Image 3.

-You don't have to use the same names but go with something similar that will help you match the information from your file with the product tag fields.
+You don't have to use the same names, but go with something similar that will help you match the information from your file with the product tag fields.

 It's unnecessary to add all of these columns if you don't want some type of information to appear in your product tag.
-For example. you can simply skip the button label and product URL if you don't want to link to an external webpage.
+For example.
+You can simply skip the button label and product URL if you don't want to link to an external webpage.
 The same goes for images, prices, or discounted prices.
-It's up to you what to include, there are multimedia elements you can automate to showcase your product better.
+It's up to you what to include; there are multimedia elements you can automate to showcase your product better.

 Next steps